nikhilnandyala97/Architecture-Project/README.md

-# Architecture-Project
+# PYhtongeneral
-This Is A Simple RISC Simulator
+This Is AShit